Institute of Theology

 This course offers a deepened study of the Psalms and Wisdom literature.
 Students are introduced to the main characteristics of the different groups of Psalms, such as the messianic ones, those which are centered on the kingship of Yahweh, and the historical ones.
 Basic issues such as the concept of kingship, and the relationship between history and liturgy, are dealt with.
 Questions arising from the study of the Wisdom literature are also discussed, including those of the meaning and the scope of wisdom, and the function of this group of books, as a part of the Old Testament, and as a preparation for the New Testament.

-B. Department of Systematic Theology
+B. Dogmatic Theology

 Credits: 3 Hours: 45